-(PhD, NYU, 2004; Assistant Professor) Sociocultural anthropology; globalization and transnational processes, mobility and migration, economy and value, ritual life, material culture, media and technology, state regulatory regimes; China.
+(PhD, NYU, 2004; Associate Professor and Director of Graduate Studies) Sociocultural anthropology; globalization and transnational processes, mobility and migration, economy and value, ritual life, material culture, media and technology, state regulatory regimes; China.

 (PhD UC Berkeley 1990; Professor; associated faculty in Classics; member, Program on the Ancient Mediterranean World) Archaeology and ethnoarchaeology, colonialism and postcoloniality, material culture theory, consumption, food and alcohol, architecture and urban landscapes, economic anthropology, migration and diaspora, memory, identity politics, Celticism, science studies, ethnomusicology; Europe, Africa.

-(PhD UC Berkeley 1976; Mae & Sidney G. Metzl Distinguished Service Professor; Director, Center for Eastern European, Russian and Eurasian Studies (CEERES); (joint appointment with Linguistics) Linguistic anthropology, politics of communication, sociolinguistics, social theory, gender, ethnicity; European studies, postsocialism.
-(On Leave Autumn 2013 and Spring 2014)
+PhD UC Berkeley 1976; Mae & Sidney G. Metzl Distinguished Service Professor; Director, Center for Eastern European, Russian and Eurasian Studies (CEERES); (joint appointment with Linguistics); Linguistic anthropology, politics of communication, sociolinguistics, social theory, gender, ethnicity; European studies, postsocialism.

 (PhD U Vienna 1971; Otto Borchert Distinguished Service Professor; Chair of the Department of Sociology; joint appt with Sociology) Globalization, cultural studies, economic sociology and anthropology, knowledge, science and information; Europe.

-(PhD University of Pennsylvania, 2010; Assistant Professor) linguistic and cultural anthropology; semiotics; mass media and film theory; trademark law, brands, and counterfeiting; codeswitching and codemixing; youth culture; India.
+(PhD University of Pennsylvania, 2010; Assistant Professor) linguistic and cultural anthropology; semiotics; mass media and film theory; trademark law, brands, and counterfeiting; youth culture; India.

-(D.Phil U Munich 1989, Habilitation U Munich 1999; Professor and Department Chair) Sociocultural anthropology, Cuba, Afro-Caribbean religions, forms of historical consciousness, constructions of race and ethnicity, embodiment and personhood, food and cuisine, science and rationality.
+(D.Phil U Munich 1989, Habilitation U Munich 1999; Professor) Sociocultural anthropology, Cuba, Afro-Caribbean religions, forms of historical consciousness, constructions of race and ethnicity, embodiment and personhood, food and cuisine, science and rationality.
 (On leave 2016-17 academic year).

-(PhD UCLA 2004, JD UC Berkeley (Boalt Hall) School of Law 1996; Associate Professor and Director of Graduate Studies) Sociocultural/Linguistic anthropology, legal discourse analysis and semiotics, anthropology of law, contemporary Native American law and politics; Hopi.
+(PhD UCLA 2004, JD UC Berkeley (Boalt Hall) School of Law 1996; Associate Professor) Sociocultural/Linguistic anthropology, legal discourse analysis and semiotics, anthropology of law, contemporary Native American law and politics; Hopi.

 (PhD UC Berkeley 1965; Professor and Director of Undergraduate Studies) Physical anthropology; primatology, hominoid evolution, human anatomy, paleoanthropology, history of physical anthropology; Africa.

-(PhD U Michigan 2008; Assistant Professor) Archaeology, complex societies, imperialism, cross cultural interactions; China, mainland Southeast Asia.
+(PhD U Michigan 2008; Associate Professor) Archaeology, complex societies, imperialism, cross cultural interactions; China, mainland Southeast Asia.